scientiac/map.scientiac.space/content/_index.md

 Hi I am a tinkerer, this is a [map](nodes/map.md) of things I am working on.

 Despite having this beautiful site, I am more interested in the field of kernel development, operating systems and embedded programming.
-I love to document the process and keep it usable for future requirements and why not share it to everyone, right?
+I love to document the process and keep it usable for future requirements, and why not share it to everyone, right?

 <div style="visibility: hidden">